rdp/specific_install/README.md

     `git_install` is aliased to the behavior of `specific_install` This alias is shorter and is more intention revealing of the gem's behavior.

+    -t, --tag to indicate git tag to be checked out.
+      This will use/install a specific git tag.

 ## Internal Behavior

 It runs `git clone`, and `rake install,` install the gem, then deletes the temp directory.